New Jersey Lottery: Powerball

+Powerball is drawn live from Florida Lottery headquarters in Tallahassee, Florida.

 Retired draw games

 5 Card Lotto/Cash

 The original version of the game was called 5 Card Lotto, and was offered from January 11, 1988, to September 18, 1990.
 It was New Jersey Lottery's response to the initial wave of terminal-based, all-cash, lottery games with a higher prize potential than those offered in Pick-3 and Pick-4 games.
 Rather than an all-number field, the game used 52 cards from a standard deck of playing cards.
 The game was drawn twice a week, on Tuesdays and Fridays.
 The winning combination was the five "cards" (actually marked balls) drawn.
 Although a "poker-themed" game, poker hands (four of a kind, full house, flush etc.) were not used to determine winning tickets.
 Instead, any game matching at least three of the five cards won a parimutuel prize.
 A ticket with any game matching all five cards won (or shared) the cash jackpot, which started at $200,000 and remained there until sales supported a higher top prize.
 Unusual at the time, 5 Card Lotto drawings were originally broadcast during the early afternoon, before being shifted to evenings.

 The game was revived as 5 Card Cash and was offered from May 16, 2016, to May 3, 2020.
 Each play cost $2 per quick pick and offered two plays with the same set of terminal-generated playing cards.
 The first play was called "Win Now" which was an instant match game similar to the Fast Play games by matching the cards to a poker hand.
 Cash prizes ranged from $2 (for a pair of jacks or better) to $5000 (for a royal flush).
 The second play was called "Win Tonight", where a nightly jackpot drawing similar to the prior version of the game by matching at least two of the five cards drawn via random number generator would win a cash prize.
 Matching all five drawn cards won $100,000.
 An additional $1 bet called "All In" added to the prizes for the "Win Now" play, with a royal flush winning an additional progressive jackpot which started at $10,000, while a straight flush added 10% of the jackpot value to the prize.

-New Jersey Lottery officially ended 5 Card Cash on October 5, 2020.
-The game had been temporarily suspended on May 4, 2020, due to the COVID-19 pandemic, but it never resumed play due to limited interest.
+The New Jersey Lottery officially retired 5 Card Cash as a draw game on October 5, 2020, after being temporarily suspended on May 4, 2020, due to the COVID-19 pandemic.
+It was ultimately discontinued because of limited player interest.
 On October 16, 2020, a new poker-themed version of the game was launched as a Fast Play Progressive game.
 In addition, any remaining amount for the "All In" prize pool was carried forward into the Fast Play progressive Jackpot.